reiddraper/reiddraper.com/posts/client-server-coupling.md

 > Remote procedure call is the synchronous language-level transfer of control
 > between programs in disjoint address spaces whose primary communication
 > medium is a narrow channel.

+There are many modern tools which provide such an interface with applications running on the browser, with server-side applications [meteor, derby, shoreline, dnode, etc.].
+In addition to presenting remote function invocations as local, many of these tools allow data-types (should that fit the semantics of the langauge) to be shared between the browser and server.
+We'll see that, where used naively, even sharing data-types between the browser and server can cause serious issues.
+FIrst, let's dive into the fundamental issues with RPC.

+This is not the first writing to criticize RPC.
+RPC's known issues have been described many times before [vinoski, tannenbaum].
+All of the issues with RPC are a result of hte following: the semantics of network communication should not be hidden, as if remote communication were local.
+Using local-semantics masks many potential issues with network communication (and distributed systems):

+1. Network communication is unreliable.
+The local function interfact has no notion of a timeout.
+HOwever, in order to correctly model network communicaton, we mustn't allow our functions to wait forever on a response.
+   The remote machine may have crashed, and will never reply.
+Further, if the remote machine itself makes another RPC call, and one of them fails, the client has no way of knowing 'how much' of the call was actually executed.
+   This is why idempotent functions are desired in distributed systems programming [vinoski].

+1. The procedure call does not adequetly describe streaming communication.
+IN network communication, we often don't want to incur a roundtrip (remember our synchronous communcaiton model) for every piece of data recveived [bawden].
+"Streaming problem".

+1. Procedure calls represent synchronus communication.
+They can (naively) represnet communicaton from machine A->B->A. They don't however work to represnet communication where the reuslt should not be returned to the caller.
+Bawden calls this the "continuation problem" [bawden].

 3. Solutions